Skip to main contentSkip to data table

 details_json now also stores routeFamily, provider/source provenance, immediate-capacity fields, optional live telemetry fields, fee fields, resolutionState, routeStatus, routeStatusSource, routeStatusReason, routeStatusReviewedAt, holderEligibility, capacityConfidence, capacityBasis, capacitySemantics, feeConfidence, feeModelKind, modelConfidence, and feeDescription alongside docs, notes, and capsApplied, so richer runtime context survives current-snapshot and history writes without a schema migration.

 snapshot_run_id links current rows to a completed redemption_backstop_runs manifest when written by the post-0094 worker.
-API and report-card readers prefer the latest valid completed run and filter current rows to that generation.
+API and report-card readers prefer the latest valid completed run.
 If the newest completed manifest is incomplete or its rows are unreadable, readers try recent earlier completed runs before returning 503.
-If no completed manifest exists but the manifest table has run records and the current table contains rows with a non-null snapshot_run_id, readers return 503 instead of treating those partial manifested rows as legacy data.
-Legacy rows without a completed run remain readable as a fallback during rollout and local bootstrap only when the current table has no manifested rows.
+The true-legacy MAX(updated_at) fallback is retired: with no valid completed run, readers fail closed to 503 (fresh local databases 503 cleanly until the first completed sync).

 redemption_backstop_history